EdenRobbins-Hendrix/CSCI-370-2/README.md

 I designed the overall game concept.
 Additionally, I sourced the Kenney packs that we used in the final game and made edits to some sprites to fit what we wanted from the project.
 Furthermore, I made custom music for the game as well as wrote the script.
 I also made the dialogue system work, as well as implement all mechanics present in the cafe sections (except for the scene transition.) \
 \
 What Andrew Did: \
-Tower defense mechanics implementation \
-Tower defense design \
-Most of the game manager functionality\
-Transitions between scenes
+I implemented the tower defense mechanics, pathing, and design.
+I also implemented much of the game manager functionality.
+Additionally, I implemented the scene transitions.